Students are responsible for tracking their progress toward graduation.

 - This lists all the courses that are part of the degree.

 - Graduate candidates for graduation must complete an Application for Graduate Degree with the Registrar’s Office.
-This form is due by Nov 1 for Spring graduation.
+Please refer to application deadlines above.

 - Final Examination for the Master's Degree